pgpais/Family-Play-Reddit-Ethnography/pages/Family Play Reddit Ethnography.md

 - # Motivation
 	- While previous work has analyzed gaming in the context of families, it always did so in artificial contexts (i.e. interviews, laboratories, questionnaires).
 Other contexts (such as reddit communities) can provide further insight into what games families seek, how they discuss it and what constraints exist.
+	- In reddit, people share their experiences and this can be a window to understand how gaming experiences are shared in the family context.
 - ## Research Questions
+  collapsed:: true
 	- **How are people talking about playing with their families, specifically in reddit communities ?**
 	- What are the possibilities for promoting family play?
 	- How are games used as a vehicle of communication and expression between family members?